Overparameterized ReLU Neural Networks Learn the Simplest Models: Neural Isometry and Exact Recovery: A preview: an exact characterization of linear neuron recovery

 \section{A preview: an exact characterization of linear neuron recovery}

 In this section, we present a preview of our results on two-layer ReLU networks with skip connection in the special case of linear neuron recovery.
 We generalize our result to the recovery of nonlinear neurons using different architectures later in Sections \ref{sec:neu_iso}-\ref{sec:asymp}.
+We invite the reader to refer to Appendix \ref{app:review_linear} for the background on the isometry conditions in compressed sensing, which share important parallels with our analysis.
 We start with the following two-layer ReLU network model with a linear skip connection.

 where $\Theta = \{\mfW_1,\mfw_2\}$ denotes trainable parameters including first layer weights $\mfW_1\in \mbR^{d\times m}$ and second layer weights $\mfw_2\in \mbR^{m}$.
 We will first consider the minimum norm interpolation problem